-1. People have the right to decide if they would rather their healthcare information was not included in NACAP’s audit workstreams.
-Further information on what is collected and how patients can say ‘no thank you’ to their information being included is available within the fair processing/privacy notice and patient information materials located within each workstream resources page.
-Please use the quick links above to access these.
+People have the right to decide if they would rather their healthcare information was not included in NACAP’s audit workstreams.
+Further information on what is collected and how patients can say ‘no thank you’ to their information being included is available within the fair processing/privacy notice and patient information materials located within each workstream's resources page.

-2. Contact information is collected for people who wish to receive regular information and updates on NACAP and it’s workstreams.
-Contact details includes names, job title, place of work and email address.
-This information is not used for any other purposes then to send contacts newsletters and information that they have requested to receive and this is will not be passed onto any other organisations or third parties.
-Contact spreadsheets are password protected and stored within a secure server based at the Royal College of Physicians.
+This information is not used for any other purpose than to send contacts newsletters and information that they have requested to receive and this will not be passed to any other organisations or third parties.
+Contact spreadsheets are password protected and stored within a secure server at the RCP.
 Contacts who are on these lists have the right to decide if they wish to remain on them.
-If an existing contact wishes to be removed from these lists, they can contact the NACAP team, using the details above and to the right, who will ensure to remove their details.
+If an existing contact wishes to be removed from these lists they can contact the NACAP team.

 The programme has been commissioned by the Healthcare Quality Improvement Partnership (HQIP) as part of the National Clinical Audit and Patient Outcomes Programme (NCAPOP) and currently covers England, Scotland and Wales only.